crcastle/crcastle.github.io/iot/notes-hooper.md

 Ted talk about "fake it until you become it" (speaker from HBS)

 - Ombitron: how to approach and create a positive interaction

+Feedback on Customer Partner Program:
+- Don't get blinders on with 1 or 2 partner customers
+- Maintain conversation with large group of potential customers

+- Find consultants to help part-time with small jobs I need help handling